‘This Is A Lie,’ FBI Lawyer Lisa Page Says After Donald Trump Claims She Got Restraining Order On Peter Strzok

 — Edward Hardy (@EdwardTHardy) October 11, 2019

-Page had remained publicly silent regarding Trump’s attacks on her.
-But earlier this month, according to a Guardian report, she made the decision to speak publicly against Trump’s attacks on her — citing the “orgasm” speech as spurring her to go public.
+Page had remained publicly silent regarding Trump’s attacks on her until earlier this month.
+At that point, she made the decision to speak publicly against Trump’s attacks on her — citing the “orgasm” speech as spurring her to go public, according to the Guardian.

 The former FBI lawyer, who is now in private practice, said that Trump’s “demeaning fake orgasm” was “the straw that broke the camel’s back” in her decision to publicly respond to Trump’s attacks.
 She told The Guardian that becoming the target of Trump’s demeaning attacks has been “almost impossible to describe,” saying that it feels, “like being punched in the gut.”